mlcommons/mlcube/docs/getting-started/mnist.md

 ### Docker Runner
-Configure MNIST cube (this is optional step, docker runner checks if image exists, and if does not, runs `configure` phase automatically):
+Configure MNIST cube (this is optional step, docker runner checks if image exists, and if it does not, runs `configure` phase automatically):
 ```
 mlcube_docker configure --mlcube=. --platform=platforms/docker.yaml